werther41/useless-app/documents/feature-planning/feature-planning-changelog.md

    - Feature is implemented, however it's less engaging. the search and generate works this way: search vector db with "**interesting and unusual recent event**", find relevant news (mathematically closed), get top 5, randomly pick one, and generate fun fact based on that. need to fix this.
      - [x] fine tune done, externalized Vector DB query array, updated system and user prompt.
        - [ ] To implement more engaging/interactive features.
 10. [ ] Try to combine the fixed fun fact in DB with dynamicaaly generated real-time fun fact.
+Store the generated fact as well.

 ### Feature & Improvement candidate